What is the most common mistake homeowners can make with their heating and cooling equipment?

 Attic installations for heating equipment are becoming more popular these days.
 With builders desiring to create the most usable square footage in the home, moving the heating equipment out of sight makes way for a nice coat closet or powder room.

-A few things to remember if you are contemplating a home with a heating and cooling system in the attic are: ease of access, a solid platform and pathway to the unit from the access point, adequate lighting and electrical outlets near the unit, and remote filter placement so you as a homeowner aren’t forced to climb into your attic every 1-3 months to clean or replace your filters.
+A few things to remember if you are contemplating a home with a heating and cooling system in the attic are ease of access, a solid platform and pathway to the unit from the access point, adequate lighting and electrical outlets near the unit, and a remote filter placement so you as a homeowner aren’t forced to climb into your attic every 1-3 months to clean or replace your filters.
+Look for a reliable contractor of furnace service near you.